Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 ## **Bugs**
 - Figure out how to prevent FLP from exporting pattern instead of full song
     - If FLP is added to pattern it exports as pattern, if project is closed on song mode then it exports as song.
+- Settings, output folder, when a new folder is added - it does not show the new folder in the input frame

 ---